San Francisco, California

 In 1985, Howie Carr won the National Magazine Award, the magazine industry's equivalent of the Pulitzer Prize, for Essays and Criticism.
 In television, Carr has been nominated for an Emmy Award.
 He became a member of the National Radio Hall of Fame in Chicago after he was elected by a popular Internet vote and will be formally inducted in November.

 His book, The Brothers Bulger, was on the New York Times best-seller list for 11 weeks.

 Howie Carr is a native of Portland, Maine and a graduate of Deerfield Academy and the University of North Carolina at Chapel Hill, where he was a member of Phi Beta Kappa.
 He lives in Wellesley with his wife and five daughters.

 When & Where

-Fisher College is an accredited, independent instution offering bachelor's and associate's degrees as well as certificate programs.
+Fisher College is a non-profit, accredited, private, independent instution offering bachelor, associate, and master degrees as well as certificate programs.
 The college is located in the Back Bay neighborhood of Boston, Massachusetts.